 A Christmas Come Together

-Christmas is coming and Vicky (Cynthia Gibb) and her husband Jason (David Millbern) are still going through a period of separation as they try and work out what they want.
+Christmas is coming and Vicky (Cynthia Gibb - Sharing Christmas) and her husband Jason (David Millbern - Tornado Warning) are still going through a period of separation as they try and work out what they want.
 It makes things complicated for their children, Melissa (Alison Woods) and Will (Austin Majors), who don't want to have separate Christmases.
-It is why the children come up with a cunning plan to have them both head to the beach house for Christmas, which is where Vicky and Jason had spent their honeymoon.
-But the plans of Melissa and Will are not as simple as they hope as not only does Vicky's boss, Myles (Jason Connery), decide to spend Christmas at his beach house nearby but Jason's attractive assistant, Kristine (Cassidy Freeman), also shows up.
+It is why the children come up with a cunning plan to have both of their parents head to the beach house for Christmas, which is where Vicky and Jason had spent their honeymoon.
+But the plans of Melissa and Will are not as simple as they hope as not only does Vicky's boss, Myles (Jason Connery - The Search for Santa Paws), decide to spend Christmas at his nearby beach house but Jason's attractive assistant, Kristine (Cassidy Freeman), also shows up.

-What this all boils down to is that "An Accidental Christmas" just didn't do it for me with it not only lacking the Christmassy feel I so love but also anything close to an original storyline.
+What this all boils down to is that "An Accidental Christmas" just didn't do it for me with it not only lacking the Christmassy feel I so love but also lacking anything close to a different idea.